krgross/krgross.github.io/_pages/publications.md

 ### 2024

-  * **Developing Practical Measures of the Price of Pesticide Resistance: A Flexible Computational Framework with Global Sensitivity Analysis**
+  * **Developing practical measures of the price of pesticide resistance: A flexible computational framework with global sensitivity analysis**

-    Chanheung Cho, Zachary Brown, KG, and David Tregeagle. _JJournal of the Agricultural and Applied Economics Association_, forthcoming.
+    Chanheung Cho, Zachary Brown, KG, and David Tregeagle. _Journal of the Agricultural and Applied Economics Association_, forthcoming.

 ### 2022